 Assist social scientists in laboratory, survey, and other social science research.
 May help prepare findings for publication and assist in laboratory analysis, quality control, or data management.

-Also called: Research Analyst, Research Assistant, Research Associate, Research Specialist
+Also called: Graduate Research Assistant, Research Assistant, Research Associate, Social Research Assistant

 Social Science Research Assistants -